Traditional Bachelor's Program

 Build the Foundation for Your Future

 Open the door to a world of possibilities.
-As an undergraduate student at DU, you'll get a multidisciplinary education that's rooted in a clear commitment to taking on the great issues of our time.
+As an undergraduate student at DU, you'll get a multidimensional, adventure-driven education that's rooted in a clear commitment to taking on the great issues of our time.

-Enriched by distinctive learning experiences that extend from the classroom to the field, laboratory, community and professional world, your time here will be informed by diverse perspectives that deepen your understanding of the global culture.
-In the end, you'll be uniquely prepared to confront the challenges and opportunities ahead.
+Enriched by distinctive learning experiences that extend from the classroom to the field, laboratory, community and professional world, your time here will be informed by diverse perspectives that deepen your understanding of local and global communities.
+In the end, you'll be uniquely prepared to confront an ever-evolving future and pursue a life and career of purpose.

 Innovative Degree Programs